navtech-io/Simpleflow/docs/examples.md

     Date: {arg.RegistrationDate}
 `

-# send email to registered user
+# send an email to registered user
 set _, err = $SendEmail(message: emailMessage, to: arg.email)

 output userId  /*access this using result.Output["userId"]*/